-Toledo Bend Reservoir is an unlikely place where you would need a finesse worm to win a tournament but Tennessee pro John Murray counted heavily upon the lure to claim his first B.A.S.S. title.
+Toledo Bend Reservoir is an unlikely place where you would need a finesse worm to win a tournament, but Tennessee pro John Murray counted heavily upon the lure to claim his first B.A.S.S. title.

-“A finesse worm has pretty much been a factor in a lot of my tournaments,” Murray says.
+“A finesse worm has pretty much been a factor in many of my tournaments,” Murray says.
 “The first Bassmaster event (2003 Open Championship) I ever won was on Toledo Bend, which is not considered a finesse lake, but I won it drop-shotting a finesse worm.”
 Despite fishing on a reservoir with standing timber and off-color water, Murray relied on the finesse worm to fill out his limit each day of the tournament and catch some kicker fish.
 After catching his limit on the finesse worm, Murray would switch to a lipless crankbait to target larger bass.

 For most of his finesse worm tactics, Murray starts with a 6-inch version and will adjust the size he uses at a particular fishery based upon two factors: forage size and bass size.
-He notes forage is usually smaller in the spring so he downsizes his worm then, but upgrades his worm size in the fall when the forage is bigger.
-“If you are dealing with Toledo Bend bass you want to probably upgrade (to 8 inches),” Murray advises.
-“If you are fishing up North where a 3-pounder is a good fish maybe you downsize (to 4 inches) and just try to get bites.”
+He notes forage is usually smaller in the spring, so he downsizes his worm then but upgrades his worm size in the fall when the forage is bigger.
+“If you are dealing with Toledo Bend bass, you want to probably upgrade (to 8 inches),” Murray advises.
+“If you are fishing up North where a 3-pounder is a good fish, maybe you downsize (to 4 inches) and just try to get bites.”

 His all-time favorite finesse worm color is a red-and-green combination known as Western craw.
-“To me that incorporates the best colors of a crawdad,” says Murray.
+“To me, that incorporates the best colors of a crawdad,” says Murray.
 The Bassmaster Elite Series pro also favors a purple/brown combination and any shad-imitating hues.

-The tournament veteran also sticks a finesse worm on a shaky head jig (usually a 3/16-ounce model with a 6-inch worm) and occasionally wacky rigs a finesse worm for spawning bass.
+The tournament veteran also sticks a finesse worm on a shaky head jig (usually a 3/16-ounce model with a 6-inch worm) and occasionally wacky-rigs a finesse worm for spawning bass.

 Murray only uses the wacky-rigged finesse worm when he has pinpointed bass in the shallows and wants to give the fish a different look with a slower, methodical retrieve.
 “It is a tactic where you better know there are fish in the area,” he says.
 “It is not one you can fish real fast.”

 When Murray opts for the Texas-rigged finesse worm, he employs a lift-and-drop retrieve to cover water.
 His shaky head worm retrieve features a pull-and-shake presentation while keeping constant contact with the bottom.
 He mainly drags his drop shot rig along the bottom.
-“You just want that weight dragging along the bottom and you want that worm having its own subtle action,” says Murray.
+“You just want that weight dragging along the bottom, and you want that worm having its own subtle action,” says Murray.
 He shakes the drop shot rig for spotted bass but uses just a steady pull when fishing for largemouth and smallmouth bass.

 The key to each retrieve is to avoid moving the lure too fast—a mistake Murray sees beginners frequently make.
-“It is really a technique you are trying to convince a stubborn bass to bite, so let the fish have plenty of time to look at the bait and decide if it wants to bite,” he recommends.
+“It is a technique you are trying to convince a stubborn bass to bite, so let the fish have plenty of time to look at the bait and decide if it wants to bite,” he recommends.